-A large network of trails means many snowmobile clubhouses and shelters where you can take a break, get warm and have a bite to eat.
+A large network of trails means many snowmobile relay stations and shelters where you can take a break, get warm and have a bite to eat.
 Plan a few stops during your tour:

 Moderation tastes better!
 Drinking and driving don't go together, and that goes for snowmobiling too.
 Remember that snowmobiling is an off-road activity and takes place in a natural, unpredictable and uncontrollable environment.
 If you drink at a snowmobile clubhouse or a shelter, have a second sober driver who can take over and drive your snowmobile.
 Zero Alcohol - Your Smart Choice!